jxnblk/blog/src/posts/mathematical-web-typography.md

 I like to follow a handful of general principles.
 First, design for the medium, or as Frank Chimero puts it, follow [“the grain of the Web”](http://frankchimero.com/writing/the-webs-grain/).
-The web is fluid - based on screens and devices of varying sizes – and typography on the Web should reflect that.
+The Web is fluid - based on screens and devices of varying sizes – and typography on the Web should reflect that.
 Second, design [content-out](http://alistapart.com/article/content-out-layout),
 which usually means designing around a strong typographical base since the large majority of Web content and UI is text.